 - An over-bath shower isn't always the most attractive of design solutions

-- You will need to consider a good quality bath screen to ensure your floors are protected or opt for a shower curtain to fill the space
+- You will need to consider a good quality bath screen.
+An over bath shower enclosure will ensure your floors are protected.
+Or you could opt for a shower curtain to fill the space

 - Not everyone will like having a bath screen or shower around their bath when trying to relax

 - This can be the more difficult of areas to maintain and clean as you're effectively looking after two bathroom fixtures here